 If you would like to email us a favorite clear photo of your dog, with its name and yours, as well as a brief note about it, we would love to add it to our gallery of Dachshunds to Remember.
 Send it to Janet at email@example.com, and we will gladly post it here.
 (We reserve the right to edit for the space allowed.)

-9/4/2021 ~ I found an essay today that brought tears to my eyes as I remembered the agony of losing our dear Jack on February 4, 2020.
+9/4/2021 ~ I found an essay today, called "How to Grieve for a Very Good Dog," that brought tears to my eyes as I remembered the agony of losing our dear Jack on February 2, 2020.
 My husband and I had both bonded so closely with him that it ripped our hearts out when he died.
 The essay I just read explains why it hurts so very much when a deeply-loved pet dies, even more than losing a parent, spouse, or other human family member.
 Please read it, too.
 You're not crazy, or being over-sentimental.
 Your searing grief is very normal, but there is hope for moving beyond it.
 Vestiges of it will always linger near the surface of your consciousness, waiting to wring more tears from your eyes, but you can and must allow new bonds of love to tie you to another.
-We are made to love and be loved, deeply and dearly.
+We are made to love and be loved, deeply and dearly. ~~ Becky Sewell, Flickennel website admin.

 10-31-02 to 6-5-09